 The NOPD Consent Decree is the result of an extensive investigation of the NOPD conducted by the United States Department of Justice.
 The investigation was conducted with the full cooperation of the City of New Orleans and the NOPD, and the resulting Consent Decree is a product of a cooperative effort by all parties.

 The role of the Consent Decree Monitor is to "assess and report whether the requirements of [the Consent Decree] have been implemented, and whether this implementation is resulting in the constitutional and professional treatment of individuals by NOPD."
 The Consent Decree further provides that the "Monitor shall be subject to the supervision and orders of the Court . . " and that the "Monitor shall only have the duties, responsibilities, and authority conferred by [the Consent Decree]."
 The Consent Decree makes clear that the "Monitor shall not, and is not intended to, replace or assume the role and duties of the City and NOPD, including the Superintendent."

 Reports & Public Meetings

-The Office of the Consent Decree Monitor for the NOPD Consent Decree issued its most recent report on January 19, 2017.
+The Office of the Consent Decree Monitor for the NOPD Consent Decree issued its most recent report on June 19, 2017.
 The Report is available on the U.S. District Court's web site and on the "Reports" section of this web site.
 Consistent with Paragraph 461 of the Consent Decree, the Monitoring Team will meet "with community stakeholders to explain the Monitor's reports, to inform the public about the Agreement implementation process, and to hear community perspectives of police interactions."
-The next public meeting will be held April 19, 2017 at the Ashe Cultural Arts Center.
-(See the "Schedule" tab for details.)

 The approved NOPD Policies can be found here: http://nopdconsent.azurewebsites.net/nopd-policies